 For chests, lying down will do the trick.

 We, at Zone, would be remiss if we didn't remind you that there is no perfect hair removal process, and shaving or waxing are not without cons.

 As previously mentioned, ingrown hair is a condition where dead skin cells cause the follicle to curl around and grow under the skin.
-Exfoliating every 5-7 days with a gentle product will help prevent this!
+Exfoliating every 5-7 days with a gentle product will help prevent pesky ingrowns.

-Using a moisturising shaving cream and going slowly will lower the possibility of cuts… but keep an old towel at hand for clean up just in case.
+Using a moisturizing shaving cream and going slowly will lower the possibility of cuts… but keep an old towel at hand for clean up just in case.